2000 The Winston: The Winston Open/No Bull Sprint

 Jerry Nadeau won the pole for The Winston Open and led 14 laps, but it was Steve Park who won the 30-lap race and earned $35,000.
 The only caution of the race occurred after the first lap when Geoff Bodine and Dave Marcis collided with each other in turn four.
 Mike Skinner was the pole sitter for the No Bull Sprint and led nine laps, but finished 15th while Nadeau won the 16-lap race and earned $25,000.
-Two cautions occurred in the race caused by two crashes: Chad Little in lap six and Elliott Sadler in lap 10.
+Two cautions occurred in the race caused by two crashes: Chad Little on lap six and Elliott Sadler on lap 10.

 Both Park and Nadeau advanced to The Winston.
 This also marked the first time Ricky Rudd failed to make The Winston after having participated in the past 15 events.

 The Winston

 Segment 1

 Bill Elliott won the pole for The Winston, with Mark Martin starting on outside pole.
 Despite having not won a race, Kenny Irwin Jr. made the starting grid based on the No. 42 team's win in 1999 with Joe Nemechek, who switched to the No. 33 team in 2000.
 The first caution occurred before the first lap when Irwin tangled with Dale Earnhardt and got loose in turn four, sending John Andretti hard on the outside wall.
 Michael Waltrip brought out the second caution on lap 24 when he spun loose and crashed in turn two.
 Elliott led all 30 laps of Segment 1, earning him $50,000.